The English program offers many courses in English literature and language.

 ENG 020: Introduction to Shakespeare Studies

 In this course, students are introduced to the plays and poetry of William Shakespeare.
 We read a few texts from representative genres (six or so plays and several sonnets), slowly considering each scene or poem in depth in order to develop the skills needed to read and understand this challenging literature.
 We will also read materials explaining the historical contexts that shaped these plays, and consider why they continue to be so popular throughout the world.
-You will learn about both historical and modern-day performances of Shakespeare’s works by viewing several films and a live performance, and by reciting or performing yourself.
+You will learn about both historical and modern-day performances of Shakespeare’s works by viewing several films and a live performance, and by performing or doing a creative project.

 ENG 030: Literature of Childhood

 This class reads a variety of books written for children: books that explore the hilarity of childhood, but also its poignancies.
 In addition, students read short stories and works of fiction that use the idea of childhood to explore a variety of themes from poverty to race, works of literature written for adults that reflect on the literally formative experience that is childhood.
-Texts will include class novels like Alice in Wonderland and the Secret Garden, poetry by William Blake, Robert Lewis Stevenson, and Langston Hughes, picture books like Where the Wild Things Are, works for adults like Toni Morrison's Bluest Eye, and contemporary fiction likeThe Absolutely True Diary of a Part-Time Indian and Persepolis.
+Texts will include class novels like Alice in Wonderland and the Secret Garden, poetry by William Blake, Gary Soto, and Langston Hughes, picture books like Where the Wild Things Are, works for adults like Toni Morrison's Bluest Eye, and contemporary fiction likeThe Absolutely True Diary of a Part-Time Indian, I am not your perfect Mexican Daughter, and Persepolis.

 ENG 031: Introduction to African American Literature and Culture